 Airbnb in Panama is popular, so even if you don’t use your discount on this property, it will come in handy elsewhere.

 Actually, it’s a good thing we’ve had some extra calories tonight, as our Boquete Airbnb — nicknamed the Lost Waterfalls Cabin — is a 20-minute hike up a steep path of loose rock.
+You might want to have some of the best hiking snacks in your bag handy, as it’s a bit of a challenge.

 After dinner, we call William (+507 6784 0277), a local Boquete taxi driver, to pick us up from Boquete Town and take us back to the Lost Waterfalls trailhead where we make the trek — literally — up to our cabin.